JensvandeWiel/ASPNETStarter/README.md

    ```bash
    dotnet ef database update --project ASPNETStarter.Server
    ```

-   Or simply run the application - it will automatically create the database and apply migrations on startup.
+   Or simply run the backend; migrations and seeding are automatic on startup.

 5. **Install frontend dependencies**
    ```bash